 Mount Hope home prices are not only among the most expensive in Ohio, but Mount Hope real estate also consistently ranks among the most expensive in America.

-Because occupations involving physical labor dominate the local economy, Mount Hope is generally considered to be a blue-collar town.
-72.12% of the Mount Hope workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Mount Hope, you'll notice that it is more blue-collar than most other communities in America.
+72.12% of Mount Hope’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Mount Hope is a town of transportation and shipping workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Mount Hope who work in office and administrative support (16.35%), sales jobs (7.69%), and food service (3.85%).

-In terms of college education, Mount Hope is nearly on par with the US average for all cities of 21.84%: 19.20% of adults 25 and older in Mount Hope have a bachelor's degree or advanced degree.
+The education level of Mount Hope citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.20% of adults 25 and older in Mount Hope have a college degree.

 The per capita income in Mount Hope in 2022 was $34,741, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
 This equates to an annual income of $138,964 for a family of four.